munokura/Huntrek/README.md

 ---

-Thank you for your interest in *Lootrek*!
+Thank you for your interest in *Huntrek*!